bluegod/gitlab-doh/README.md

 ## Example

-Runs the initial setup on instance and install GitLab CE version 9.0.0:
+Runs the initial setup on a DO instance and installs GitLab CE version 9.0.0:

 ```sh
 $ fab setup